Kenny-Haworth/Projects/TerraNova/README.md

 <li>The user can now enter 0 (zero) at any time to see the colony's current statistics.</li>
 <li>The user now has the option to go back on any menu.</li>
 <li>Added an option to toggle the text delay from the main menu.</li>
-<li>After each day, the console will clear the previous day's text to make things clearer and prevent a "wall of text".</li>
+<li>After each day, the console will clear the previous day's text to make things clearer and prevent a "wall of text."</li>
 <li>Food is eaten each day based upon the size of the population.
 For example, 35 population consume 35 food per day.
 Failure to feed your population results in 1/2 of all who went unfed that day to starve to death.</li>
 <li>Weather now only has a 50% chance of occuring each day.</li>
 <li>The chance of an enemy attack is now only 50% each day.</li>
-<li>Food now begins at 40, poppulation at 10, and offense at 0.</li>
+<li>Food now begins at 40, population at 10, and offense at 0.</li>
 <li>Changed text from holding a festival, holding a feast, and gathering resources to make it more realistic and immersive.</li>
 <li>Decreased the population gains from the portal to balance the food consumption of a larger population.</li>
-<li>Since the player will not have a reasonable chance of rescuing the fair maiden early on, she will now only spawn after day 50, but still has only a 1 in 100 chance of spawning each day after that point.</li>
+<li>Since the player will not have a reasonable chance of rescuing the fair maiden early on, she will now only spawn after day 50, but still has a 1 in 100 chance of spawning each day after that point.</li>

 </ul>